Securing human resources for the sector

-The task of Finnish Energy’s supervision of interests in matters of labour market policy is to ensure that the member companies have sufficient labour resources available in terms of quantity and quality now and in the future.
-In addition, the labour resources must also support the profitability and competitiveness of businesses in terms of their costs and availability.
+The task of Finnish Energy’s advocacy in matters of labour market policy is to ensure that the member companies have adequate labour resources available in terms of quantity and quality - now and in the future.
+In addition, the human resources must also support the profitability and competitiveness of businesses in terms of their costs and availability.

-Finnish Energy aims to promote productivity, for example, with flexible and appropriate working time arrangements and to ensure the competitiveness of unit labour costs.
-It also aims to increase local wage bargaining agreements, support access to manpower, influences training in the sector and promotes health and safety at work and longer working lives.
+Finnish Energy aims to promote productivity.
+For example, with flexible and appropriate working time arrangements and to ensure the competitiveness of unit labour costs.
+It also aims to increase locality in wage bargaining agreements, support access to manpower, influences training in the sector and promotes health and safety at work and longer working lives.

 Finnish Energy’s collective agreements are

 - Production of electricity, district heat and district cooling